EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/swamp-witch.md

 When the adventurers come upon the alligator farm, a terrible stench overwhelms them.
 The captive alligators died from starvation and lay rotting in their pens.

+!!! quote "Flavor Text"
+    Standing at the gate of the alligator farm, you can see a cloud of black flies swarming around the six pens lining the walkway leading up to a log cabin.
+Its front door swings slowly in the breeze.

+The farmhouse is a log cabin three feet elevated on damp yet sturdy cypress poles pressed into hard clay.
+The structure is modest: three rooms and a loft above the main room, covering half its interior.

 There's a chicken coop near the farmhouse, forced open *from the inside*.
 Inside, there are only rotten eggs and old blood on the straw floor.

-The farmhouse is a log cabin three feet elevated on damp yet sturdy cypress poles pressed into hard clay.
-The structure is modest: three rooms and a loft above the main room, covering half its interior.

-They'll see a mess of broken furniture inside and a rotting female skeleton mangled on the dining room floor as they enter.
-Old blood covers everything.
+They'll see a mess of broken furniture inside and blood covers everything.
+There's a used butcher's knife on the table, entirely covered in blood.

 A **DC 15 Investigation** check reveals many scratches on the wooden ladder leading into the loft.
 A **Carrion Crawler** (MM pg.
 37) made its home up there, and its many legs have scratched the wood bare.